Owlet Has Stopped Selling Its Smart Sock Baby Monitor After FDA Warning

 Owlet said it received an official warning letter from the FDA on Oct.
 1 in an SEC filing submitted earlier this month.
 “The Warning Letter asserts that the Company’s marketing of its Owlet Smart Sock product (the ‘Smart Sock’) in the United States renders the Smart Sock a medical device requiring premarket clearance or approval from FDA, and that the Company has not obtained such clearance or approval in violation of the Federal, Food, Drug, and Cosmetic Act,” the filing said.

-Owlet’s Smart Sock, which is currently priced at $299, is marketed as an award-winning product that tracks “the most important indicators of your baby’s well-being” while they rest.
+Owlet’s Smart Sock, which was priced at $299, is marketed as an award-winning product that tracks “the most important indicators of your baby’s well-being” while they rest.
 It tracks heart rate, oxygen levels, and sleep trends and pairs with a smartphone app to alert caregivers or parents when a baby’s readings fall outside of preset zones.

 In its letter to Owlet, the FDA requested the company stop commercial distribution of the Smart Sock for use in measuring blood oxygen saturation and pulse rate for the intended purpose of identifying or diagnosing desaturation and bradycardia via an alarm or notification function.
 The FDA also alerted Owlet to marketing claims made by the company, which the FDA argued rendered the Smart Sock a medical device.

 Owlet Said It Plans To Fully Cooperate With The FDA

 In its SEC filing, Owlet said it intended to cooperate fully with the FDA and would pursue a marketing authorization application for uses of the Smart Sock identified as being medical device uses but could not guarantee the FDA would be satisfied with its actions.
 Romper has reached out to Owlet for additional comment.